Jakebobs/deploy-vue/VuePagesTutorial/step1/text.md

 You will now see many questions arrive in the terminal.

 We want you to name your webapp "porkchop.io" , just to match our existing repo.
 Then answer the questions in this manner:
+- Project Name : porkchop.io
     - Typescript : No
     - JSX : No
-    - Vue Router : Yes
+    - Vue Router for Single Page Application Development : Yes
     - Pinia : No
     - Vitest : No
     - End to End : No